engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 Testing is not a one-off task done as a step in the waterfall methodology.
 Throughout the life of a code change a varying suite of automated tests ensure the correct integration of code changes at different times.

-- Unit tests (small scoped tests) ensure correct behaviour within a system.
+- Unit tests ([Small Scoped Tests](./small-scoped-tests.md)) ensure correct behavior within a system.
-- Integrations tests (medium scoped tests) ensure correct behaviour between embedded or connected systems.
+- Integrations tests ([Medium Scoped Tests](./medium-scoped-tests.md)) ensure correct behavior between embedded or connected systems.
-- End-to-end tests (large scoped tests) ensure correct behaviour across the entire product.
+- End-to-end tests ([Large Scoped Tests](./large-scoped-tests.md)) ensure correct behavior across the entire product.

 The nature of these tests are outlined in detail in their individual chapters.